Plan Your Fall Classes, Programs & Events...

 How will I know when the Spectrum Program and Events Guide is available each season?

-2) Information will be posted in our facilities, the Library, City Hall, History Center and Frisbie Senior Center.
+2) Information is posted in our facilities, the Library, City Hall, History Center, and Frisbie Senior Center.

-3) All Park District Staff, including our instructors and coaches, will have a schedule of publication dates.
+3) All Park District Staff, including our instructors and coaches, have a schedule of publication dates.

-4) Park District newsletters will be sent via e-mail.
+4) Park District e-newsletters are sent via e-mail.

-5) Information will be on our electronic sign at the entrance to Prairie Lakes.
+5) Information is on our electronic sign at the entrance to Prairie Lakes.

-6) Information will be on the City's electronic sign, on Miner Street at River Road.
+6) Information is on the City's electronic sign, on Miner Street at River Road.

-9) Signs will be placed at our major parks and facilities.
+9) Signs are placed at our major parks and facilities.
 If you're driving around Des Plaines, you'll see them.